+The 511 platform exceeds this requirement.
 The web map will contain the consolidated list of categories of information (map layers, text, links, etc.) requested by WVDOH, including DMS messages.
 The figure to the right shows a DMS message as seen when looking at the website from a mobile device.
 Notice how there are two different color icons for DMS boards - one for those that are active, and another for those that are inactive.
+By applying business rules developed cooperatively with WVDOH, critical messages on DMS signs can be escalated to being available as audio on the mobile app and IVR, expanding distribution to geographically relevant travelers.